Parks and Recreation

 Overview

-Hanover Square Park is a half acre in size and is the oldest park in the city.
+Hanover Square Park is a small half-acre park and is the oldest park in the city.
 This park plaza is located at the intersection of Packard and South Division on the edge of downtown and the University of Michigan's campus.
 View the Ann Arbor Parks and Nature Areas map for location context.
 Hanover Square Park is a great little park for getting some shade on a hot summer day when walking or biking in downtown Ann Arbor.

 Several large linden trees grace the park, along with more recently planted serviceberry trees and landscape planting beds.
 A large brick raised flowerbed faces the Packard and Division intersection.
-Grassy areas combine with wide paved walking areas.
-There are park benches, a bike rack, and a trash bin.
+A broad paved path cuts through the park.
+This path receives winter snow clearing.
+There are park benches, a bike rack and a landfill bin.

 Access and Parking